sasquatch678/A-Painted-World/FAQ.md

 🅰️ You have an AMD graphics card or did not disable your Nvidia Overlay.
 Set bFullScreen to 0 in Oblivon.ini in the profiles folder of wherever you installed the list.
 Set the file to read-only so this doesn’t get reverted.

 #### 🇶 I am crashing or stuttering constantly
 🅰️ Some random crashes are expected, Oblivion is an old game and crashes even without mods.
 I am still trying to make improvements but nothing will get fixed if you don’t report it.
 If it can't be replicated it is very difficult to actually solve.
 Ensure you have followed all pre-install steps.
+Sometimes Wabbajack does not fully install everything how it's supposed to, so sometimes simply overwriting the installation can fix this.
 It's also possible you may need to perform driver updates or rollbacks, or something else is wrong with your system.
 Check this link for other tweaks you can try. https://en.m.uesp.net/wiki/Oblivion:Tweaking

 #### 🇶 My mouse isn’t working
 🅰️ Restart steam

-#### 🇶 There are a bunch of plugins unchecked
-🅰️ This is intentional.
-These plugins are merged to avoid the esp limit.
-You should not enable them yourself or do anything with them.

 #### 🇶 I am moving very slowly
 🅰️ By default you will walk, press X to toggle running.
 Hold shift while running to sprint.